BARB5327/Machine-Learning-Project/README.md

     git pull
     ```

-## 5. Open and Edit the Project in NetBeans
+## 5. Open and Edit the Project in collab or other IDE

-- Launch NetBeans and open the project from the directory where you cloned it.
+- Launch collab and open the project where is stored in your drive.
-- Make your changes to the project files as needed.
+- Make your changes to the project (collab).

+## 6. Download your collab file from the drive
+- Download your your collab file and put him where your cloned the project.
+- In the aim to push your change in github.

-## 6. Commit and Push Your Changes
+## 7. Commit and Push Your Changes

 After making your changes, push them to the remote repository: